-Spring Hill High School endeavors to follow the guidance of the ‘Association for Careers Education and Guidance’ (ACEG) and together they are intended to help raise the quality and breadth of careers and work-related education for young people.
+Spring Hill High School endeavours to follow the guidance of the ‘Association for Careers Education and Guidance’ (ACEG) and together they are intended to help raise the quality and breadth of careers and work-related education for young people.

-Our Impartial Careers Advisor
+Our Impartial Careers Adviser, Julie Washington, PDSkills

-At Spring Hill High School, the impartial careers advisor is Julie Washington.
+At Spring Hill High School, the impartial careers adviser is Julie Washington.
 Julie has 20 years experience working with young people in work-related learning, enterprise and careers including those who are NEET, disengaged or undecided about their career choices.

 Julie strives to ensure all students receive a tailored careers service adapted to their needs.
+She has recently completed a level 7 Postgraduate Award in Careers Leadership.

 ACEG Framework Aims